OmegaPointZero/Shellforge/README.md

 # Shellforge

 Shellforge is a simple python script for shellcoders that generates shellcode via a fully editable .asm file, with access to the .o and raw executable as well.
-It's a perfect tool to quickly generate a quick and dirty execve shellcode as a starting point for your payload.
+It's a perfect tool to quickly generate a quick and dirty execve shellcode as a starting point for your payload, and it conveniently avoids null-bytes by default.
 Requires nasm and ld to be installed on the host machine.
 Written and tested on Ubuntu, Mint and Kali Linux.

 # How to use it